Building a Resilient Workplace

 “Resiliency isn’t just about sitting and enduring so many of these changes and uncertainties - it's about finding ways to recover and recharge.
 That is the key to resiliency.” - Megan Wheeler, Lifelabs on the WWP Podcast Episode #23

 On an individual level, resilience is a person’s ability to continuously respond to pressure and demands.
-Mental health, burnout, and building a resilient workplace are top of mind for many organizations (and why wouldn’t they?
+Mental health, preventing employee burnout, and building a resilient workplace are top of mind for many organizations (and why wouldn’t they?
 It is estimated that 1 trillion dollars is lost in productivity because of depression, anxiety, and stress).
 In this article, we list several ways organizations can build a resilient workplace.

 1) Provide social support